Pantropical spotted dolphin

-Maximum longevity: 46 years (wild) Observations: There are reports of pregnant females up to the age of 35.
+The maximum longevity of the pantropical spotted dolphin is 46 years in the wild.
+There are reports of pregnant females up to the age of 35.
 Their maximum longevity could be underestimated.

-This spotted dolphin is a gregarious animal, swimming in pods of several individuals to several thousand dolphins.
+This spotted dolphin is a gregarious animal, swimming in pods of several to several thousand dolphins.
 The offshore schools tend to be larger in number than those of the inshore dolphins.
 At the age of two years, young Japanese Stenella attenuata join pods of other young animals until they achieve sexual maturity.
 At that time they return to their original pod.
 Japanese Stenella attenuata females also have been known to leave their pods during estrous.
-These two events of age and gender separation do not appear to take place within the tropical Pacific schools.
-Spotted dolphins often associates with other dolphin species and is commonly sighted with yellowfin tuna.
-It is an extremely fast animal, capable of swimming between 22 and 28 km/hr.
-It is an acrobatic species as well, possessing the ability to leap to great heights.
-It uses echolocation to locate its prey.
+Age and gender separation do not appear to take place within the tropical Pacific schools.

-Stenella attenuatalives in the Atlantic, Indian, and Pacific oceans (all oceans, between about 40°N and 40°S ).
+Stenella attenuata lives in the Atlantic, Indian, and Pacific oceans (all oceans, between about 40°N and 40°S ).
 It migrates seasonally to the Japanese coast and is the most common cetacean in the Gulf of Mexico.
-The Pantropical spotted dolphin lives in some enclosed seas, like the Red Sea and Persian Gulf, but note all (e.g. the Mediterranean Sea)
+The pantropical spotted dolphin lives in some enclosed seas, like the Red Sea and Persian Gulf, but not all (e.g. the Mediterranean Sea).